baasbox/docs/RestAPI/file.rst

 and ordering criteria on the JSON data associated to the files.

-The maximum size of a file is 2GB, but we do not recommend reaching such size, since BaasBox is software that provides backend services for mobile Apps.
+The maximum size of a file is 2GB, but we do not recommend reaching such size, since BaasBox is a software that provides backend services for mobile Apps.
 Currently we do not support resume functions for upload and download.